I accidentally wrote my first

 conditionals?

-A2: The “Zen of Python” (type import this
+A2: The “Zen of Python” (type import this in

 Python to see it!) is a list of principles for writing great code.
 It loves